lgarron/math/callcc.md

     }
     displayDayCC();

   However, we can't do this, because an AJAX call *has* to take a callback.
-This is where call/cc - "call with current continuation" comes in. `magicCC` should be a function that takes the current continuation of the computation and wraps it up in a function that is passed to somewhere else, which *may* (but doesn't have to) call it back:
+This is where call/cc - "call with current continuation" comes in.
+In the code above, `magicCC` should be a function that takes the current continuation of the computation and wraps it up in a function that is passed to somewhere else, which *may* (but doesn't have to) call it back:

     function displayDayCCExpanded() {
       var numChars = 3;